Rishic2002/messaging_fcm/README.md

 Depending on a device's state, incoming messages are handled differently.
 To understand these scenarios & how to integrate FCM into your own application, it is first important to establish the various states a device can be in:

-|

-**State**

- |

-**Description**

--Foreground-When the application is open, in view & in use.
+-Foreground- When the application is open, in view & in use.

--Background-When the application is open, however in the background (minimised).
+-Background- When the application is open, however in the background (minimised).
 This typically occurs when the user has pressed the "home" button on the device, has switched to another app via the app switcher or has the application open on a different tab (web).

--Terminated-When the device is locked or the application is not running.
+-Terminated- When the device is locked or the application is not running.
 The user can terminate an app by "swiping it away" via the app switcher UI on the device or closing a tab (web).